sumit07sinha/speedometer/README.md

 - Open your command window and press git clone

-# install node packages
+# Install node packages

-- press npm i
+- Press npm i

-# to run the server
+# To run the server

-- press node server.js
+- Press node server.js

+# Open in the browser

+- Go to http://localhost:5000/ in your browser.